ZhenyingZhu/StudyNotes/Interview_SystemDesign.md

 Other considerations

+- Notification servers
+  - Rate limiting
+  - Authentication
+- cache + DB
+  - connect to notification servers
+  - Notification setting: for a user, opt in/out for which channel

   - Notification template
-- Notification setting: for a user, opt in/out for which channel
-- Rate limiting

 - Retry mechanism
 - Security in push notifications: need to provide appKey and appSecret
 - Monitor queued notifications: the total number of queued notifications
 - Event tracking: for analytics service

-(here P162)
+(here P163)

 ## System Design Interview The Big Archive